Eve: Creation Story

-According to the second chapter of Genesis, Eve was created by God (Yahweh) taking a rib (sometimes translated as side) of Adam and creating her out of that, to be Adam's companion.
+According to the second chapter of Genesis, Eve was created by God (Yahweh) taking a rib of Adam and creating her out of that, to be Adam's companion, which has led some people to believe that men have one less rib than women.
 Adam is charged with guarding and keeping the garden before her creation; she is not present when God commands Adam not to eat the forbidden fruit – although it is clear that she was aware of the command.
 She decides to eat the forbidden fruit from the tree of the knowledge of good and evil after she hears the serpent's argument that it would not kill her but bring her benefits.
 She shares the fruit with Adam, and before they could eat of the tree of life, which would bestow eternal life to the one who eats thereof, they are expelled from the Garden of Eden, with Eve herself suffering imprecations, with her being subjected to additional agony during childbirth, as well as her subjecting to her husband Adam.

 Christian churches differ on how they view both Adam and Eve's disobedience to God (often called the fall of man or the Original Sin), and to the consequences that those actions had on the rest of humanity.
-Christian and Jewish teachings sometimes hold Adam (the first man) and Eve to a different level of responsibility for the "fall."
+Christian and Jewish teachings sometimes hold Adam (the first man) and Eve to different levels of responsibility for the "fall".
 God created Eve from ’aḥat miṣṣal‘otaiv, traditionally translated as "one of his ribs".
 The term can mean curve, limp, adversity and side.
 The traditional reading has been questioned recently by feminist theologians who suggest it should instead be rendered as "side", supporting the idea that woman is man's equal and not his subordinate.
 Such a reading shares elements in common with Aristophanes' story of the origin of love and the separation of the sexes in Plato's Symposium.
 A recent suggestion, based upon observations that men and women have the same number of ribs, speculates that the bone was the baculum, a small structure found in the penis of many mammals, but not in humans.